IDCI-Consulting/IDCIKeycloakSecurityBundle/README.md

     firewalls:

-        # Authorize everyone to try connecting
+        # Authorize everyone to try connecting (this route is imported from our bundle routing configuration)
         auth_connect:
             pattern: ^/auth/connect/.*
             security: false